ChiragKaudan/demoApp/README.md

 # Pre-work - *Tip Calculator*

-**Tip Calculator** is an application that calculates the amount to tip for iOS.
+**Tip Calculator** is an application that calculates the amount to tip on a bill for iOS.

 Submitted by: **Chirag Kaudan**